Force over Distance: Chapter 18

 Rush opened his hands, then sat forward and poured them both another shot.

 “So you ended up as the chief scientist on two separate projects?
-Seems like an awful lot to ask of a guy who’d never seen a stargate.”
+Seems like a lot to ask of someone who’d never seen a stargate.”

 “Jackson ensured it was a joint appointment.”
 Rush smiled faintly.
 “Bit of a power play.”

 “I’m not saying the man’s not as pure as the driven fuckin’ snow, but he’s more sophisticated than I gave him credit for.
 I learned a fair few things from him.”
-Rush’s diction had begun to lose some of its usual precision, leaning a little harder into his native accent.
+Rush leaned a little harder into his native accent.

 “So what was Telford's project?”

-“I find it quite unlikely that you haven't guessed.”
+“I find it quite unlikely that y’haven't guessed.”

 “Ascension,” Young said.